TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

     <img src="/images/esp8266%20wemos%20d1%20mini.jpg" height="150">

 - [10v AC/DC Wall Plug Adapter](https://www.digikey.ca/en/products/detail/globtek-inc/WR9HU1800LCP-F-R6B/10187591)
 This is the type of plug we will use to power our version of this project.
 In theroy, all you need is a 10v power supply, so it could be a different style than this one.
-It will power both the PWM board and the ESP device.
+We will use a wire terminal to splice this to both the Adafruit PWM board and the LM2596 voltage regulator board.
     <img src="/images/10v%20AC-DC%20Wall%20Plug%20Adapter.jpg" height="150">

 - [Adafruit TLC5947 **24-Channel** 12-bit PWM LED Driver](https://www.adafruit.com/product/1429)